EBCI selects its 2024 Remember the Removal candidates

 One Feather Asst.
 Editor

 CHEROKEE, N.C. – The Eastern Band of Cherokee Indians (EBCI) has selected seven tribal members to join riders from the Cherokee Nation this June on the annual Remember the Removal Ride (RTR).
-The ride will retrace the northern route of the Trail of Tear.
+The ride will retrace the northern route of the Trail of Tears.

 Unlike previous years, this year, the group isn’t being called riders just yet.
 EBCI RTR officials noted that they are being called candidates until a certain date and metrics are met “to make sure that they are attending classes and are reaching a physical readiness”.